JaneliaSciComp/web-vol-viewer/README.md

 * a control at the bottom for choosing the "data peak", the 8-bit value below which opacity falls off as controlled by the "data $\gamma$" (gamma); see [section on transfer functions](#transfer-functions)
 * a control at the bottom for choosing the "data $\gamma$", which controls the rate of opacity falloff from the "data peak"; see [section on transfer functions](#transfer-functions)
 * a control at the bottom for choosing the spacing of samples in the ray casting, with a value larger than the default of 1 improving performance at the cost of quality
+* a control at the bottom for choosing the speedup (resolution reduction) during camera interaction, with a value larger than the default of 1 improving performance at the cost of quality
 * a control at the bottom for choosing the "final $\gamma$", which helps to bring out faint features in the data; see [section on transfer functions](#transfer-functions)
 * mouse and key bindings for camera orbiting, zooming and panning, from the [three-orbit-unlimited-controls](https://github.com/JaneliaSciComp/three-orbit-unlimited-controls) module
 * a `spacebar` key binding to toggle the surface off and on